i05nagai/memorandum/language/english.md

     * It is difficult to compare our results to studies conducted in the United States.
 * site/website
     * [word choice - “Site” vs. “website” - English Language & Usage Stack Exchange](https://english.stackexchange.com/questions/297984/site-vs-website)
+* through and throught
+    * in every aspect; thoroughly or completely.
+* rubric
+* juncture
+    * key juncture
+* cave art
+* rock art
+* weaving
+* mosaics
+* ceramics
+* tribal art
+* extinction
+    * a situation in which something no longer exists:
+* one-celled organism
+* foraging
+* oeanography
+    * oceanology
+    * is the study of the physical and biological aspects of the ocean
+* ice ages
+* optics
+* seismology
+* tectonics
+* continental drift
+* anthropology
+    * anthropology of nonindustrialized civilizations
+* lisp
+    * v
+    * spea with a lisp
+* baby talk
+    * childish talk used by or to young children.
+    * the words that a very young child uses, or the words used by adults when they talk to babies
+* intrude
+    * v, I
+    * to go into a place or situation in which you are not wanted or not expected to be:
+        * Newspaper editors are being urged not to intrude on/into the grief of the families of missing servicemen.
+* rigid
+    * stiff or fixed; not able to be bent or moved:
+    * not able to be changed or persuaded:
+* taut
+    * tight or completely stretched:
+    * a taut rope
+* xenophobia
+    * extreme dislike or fear of foreigners, their customs, their religions, etc.
+* prose
+    * written language in its ordinary form rather than poetry:
+* verse
+* antelope
+    * n
+    * An antelope is a member of a number of even-toed ungulate species indigenous to various regions in Africa and Eurasia.
+* orally
+    * adv
+    * expressed in speech, not writing:
+* in herd

 ## Greeting
 * What have you been up to?